Sensory Integration: changing the brain through play

 To find the Beanie Baby, he even plunged his bare arms down into the ball pit.
 This made a loud sound, and the balls felt funny on his arms.
 But he was able to tolerate it while focusing his attention on the therapist’s directions.

 She points as a visual cue to help him understand her spoken directions.
 She is also using calming, deep-pressure touch when she rubs him firmly on the back.
 She might rub his arms, too, if she senses that it’s bothering him to push them between the balls.
 These techniques help her teach the boy that slow, deep-pressure is an important strategy for self-soothing when he starts to feel overwhelmed.

 The OT is using this sensory integration approach to change the way that the boy’s brain interprets sensory information.
 It’s becoming easier for his parents to dress him because his clothes don’t bother him as much.
 Washing his hair is easier because he can tip his head back without panicking.
 He’s been playing with new foods, too, acquainting himself with their textures as a first step toward taking a bite.

 His growing ability to tune out distracting sights, sounds and touch sensations will help him focus and learn in school.
 In fact, his OT has been working with his teacher to incorporate socially acceptable self-soothing strategies that can replace the self-stimulatory behaviors that had been getting him teased in class.

 And, yes, he’s getting used to the idea of kisses – though just between Beanie Babies for now.
 I’d say things are looking hopeful for real kisses with his mom in the not too distant future.

-Editor’s note: For more on the effectiveness of OT-SI “play therapy,” see today’s research news here.
+Editor’s note: See more on the effectiveness of OT-SI “play therapy,”.